jestjs/jest/docs/CLI.md

 If you want to inspect the cache, use `--showConfig` and look at the `cacheDirectory` value.
 If you need to clear the cache, use `--clearCache`.

+### `--changedFilesToContributeTo`

+When used together with `--onlyChanged` or `--watch`, it runs tests related the changes since the provided revision.
+If the current branch is not a child of the given commit, then only changes made locally will be tested.

 ### `--changedFilesWithAncestor`

 Runs tests related to the current changes and the changes made in the last